alicevision/CCTag/BUILD.md

 $ sudo apt-get install g++ git-all libpng12-dev libjpeg-dev libeigen3-dev libboost-atomic-dev libboost-chrono-dev libboost-date-time-dev libboost-dev libboost-program-options-dev libboost-exception-dev libboost-filesystem-dev libboost-serialization-dev libboost-system-dev libboost-thread-dev libboost-timer-dev
 ```

-OpenCV need to be compiled separately and installed in some OPENCV_INSTALL path.
-Then, when running cmake you need to provide the path to the location where `OpenCVConfig.cmake` is installed, usually ${OPENCV_INSTALL}/share/share/OpenCV/ (see below).
+OpenCV need to be compiled separately and installed in some `OPENCV_INSTALL` path.
+Then, when running cmake you need to provide the path to the location where `OpenCVConfig.cmake` is installed, usually `${OPENCV_INSTALL}/share/share/OpenCV/` (see below).

 CCTag contains code optimized for AVX2  instruction set, which significantly increases detection performance.
-To enable it, add "-mavx2" to CMAKE_CXX_FLAGS.
+To enable it, add "-mavx2" to `CMAKE_CXX_FLAGS`.

 ----------